entropyxyz/entropy-docs/content/basics/support.md

 ---
 title: "Support"
+description: "Stuck?
+Need help?
+Check out how to get support."
 ---

 This page outlines the support process for Entropy users.
 Since the network is still in its early stages, this process is likely to change.